yukaitung/lgdxrobot-cloud/README.md

     "Username": "username", // The username for the RabbitMQ server "Password": "secret" // The password for the RabbitMQ server },
-  "LGDXRobot2Secret": {
+  "LGDXRobotCloudSecret": {
-    "LgdxUserJwtIssuer": "LGDXRobot2Users", // The issuer of the JWT token for the LGDXRobot2 users "LgdxUserJwtSecret": "secret with at least 32 characters", // The secret of the JWT token for the LGDXRobot2 users "RobotClientsJwtIssuer": "LGDXRobot2RobotClients", // The issuer of the JWT token for the LGDXRobot2 robot clients "RobotClientsJwtSecret": "secret with at least 32 characters" // The secret of the JWT token for the LGDXRobot2 robot clients
+    "LgdxUserJwtIssuer": "LGDXRobotCloudUsers", // The issuer of the JWT token for the LGDXRobot2 users "LgdxUserJwtSecret": "secret with at least 32 characters", // The secret of the JWT token for the LGDXRobot2 users "RobotClientsJwtIssuer": "LGDXRobotCloudobotClients", // The issuer of the JWT token for the LGDXRobot2 robot clients "RobotClientsJwtSecret": "secret with at least 32 characters" // The secret of the JWT token for the LGDXRobot2 robot clients
   }
 }